napari/napari/docs/source/explanations/rendering.md

-This leads to the requirement that all data needs to be broken into chunks, where a chunk is a deliberately vague term for a portion of the data that we can load and render independently.
-The chunk size needs to be small enough that the renderer can at least load one chunk per frame into VRAM, so that over time all chunks can be loaded into VRAM without any framerate glitches.
+This leads to the requirement that all data needs to be broken into chunks, where a chunk is a deliberately vague term for a portion of the data that Napari can load and render independently.
+The chunk size needs to be small enough that the renderer can at least load one chunk per frame into VRAM without a framerate glitch, so that over time all chunks can be loaded into VRAM smoothly.

 ## Renderer Requirements